andarcabrera/tttj_gem/README.md

-# Data base gem
+# TTT gem

+This gem is optimized to work with the [Java HTTP Server](https://github.com/andarcabrera/HTTPServer)

-The TTT gem contains the board, human and computer players, minimax, game logic and db connection
+The TTT gem contains the board, human and computer players, minimax, and game logic

 ## Requirement
 - ruby ~> 2.2.1